-As mentioned, you’ll want to wear clothing that will dry quickly, which means you have to avoid cotton at all costs!
+As mentioned, you’ll want to wear clothing that dries quickly, which means avoiding cotton at all costs.
 Cotton clothing takes forever to dry, sucks heat away from your body, and will leave you feeling damp and cold.

-Mosquito bites aren’t a problem when hiking in winter, but frostbite definitely is!
-So make sure to take care of the rest of your body and stay covered so you can come back in one piece.
+Mosquito bites aren’t a problem when hiking in winter, but frostbite definitely is.
+Take care of the rest of your body and stay covered so you can come back in one piece.

-- For your hands - Your hands and fingers need the extra love when you’re going on a winter hike.
+- For your hands -- Your hands and fingers need extra love when you’re hiking in winter.
 Wear lightweight fleece gloves followed by waterproof shell mittens or gloves.
 It’s also a good idea to bring hand warmers as well as an extra pair of gloves in case the ones you’re wearing get wet.

-- For your legs and feet - Layering can also apply to your legs and feet.
-Start with your socks--again, wool not cotton.
+- For your legs and feet – Layering can also apply to your legs and feet.
+Start with your socks—again, wool and not cotton.
 Next, your hiking boots.
 You’ll want a pair that’s waterproof, breathable, and insulated.
-Then, you can also get some gaiters.
+You can also get some gaiters.
 They’re extremely helpful for keeping snow, water, dirt, and pebbles from sneaking inside your boots.

 - For your ears – Don’t wanna lose an ear or two?
 Protect them by wearing a hat, headband, or earmuffs.